travis-ci/docs-travis-ci-com/user/open-source-repository-migration.md

 1. Once you have granted access via GitHub Apps to the repositories you'd like to build and transfer, a new "Migrate" button will appear in your repository list:
   ![Migration repository list](/user/images/oss-migration/repos-to-migrate.png)

 2. Click "Migrate" for the repository you'd like to migrate.
-You'll be asked for a final confirmation - please remember that your build history will not be migrated at this time (See: [Which information will not be transferred to travis-ci.com?](#which-information-will-not-be-transferred-to-travis-cicom)).
+You'll be asked for a final confirmation - please remember that your build history will not be migrated at this time (See: [What information will not be transferred to travis-ci.com?](#what-information-will-not-be-transferred-to-travis-cicom)).

 3. Confirm the migration.
 The icons next to your repository name will show the migration status ("processing", or "migrated"):
   ![Migration statuses](/user/images/oss-migration/migration-statuses.png)